-We also looked at the proportion of patients admitted to the internal ward as a function of their arrival time, denoted by p(t).
+We also looked at the proportion of admitted patients as a function of time.
 Figure 7 shows estimates of the proportion of admitted patients by time of day over a single day, using all 175 days.
 Figure 7 presents strong evidence that the probability of admission is indeed time-varying.
-From a modelling perspective, it is significant that time-dependent, but stochastically independent, thinning also preserves the NHPP property; i.e., if A is an NHPP, then the two separate arrival processes will be NHPP's as well; see Proposition 2.3.2 of [30].
+From a modelling perspective, it is significant that time-dependent, but stochastically independent, thinning also preserves the NHPP property; i.e., if A is an NHPP, then the two separate arrival processes will be NHPP's as well; see Proposition 2.3.2 of [28].